AlexanderVictoria/CMPINF-10-Final-Project/README.md

 * Augustine George aug30@pitt.edu
 * Patrick Simpson pas342@pitt.edu

-<p>This project analyzes data on air quality, fire reports, and drug overdoses in the Pittsburgh area to identify the best neighborhoods.
-By performing data analysis and visualization, we aim to provide insights that can help residents, policymakers, and community stakeholders make informed decisions.</p>

 <h2>Overview</h2>

 <p>This project evaluates neighborhoods in the general Pittsburgh area by analyzing three key datasets:</p>